-The textbook, presented in two parts, comprises of sixteen Units.
+The structure of the textbook, presented in two parts, comprises of sixteen Units.
 Although the titles of various Units indicate a sort of compartmentalisation into physical, inorganic and organic chemistry, readers will find that these sub-disciplines have been intermingled, at least to a certain extent, to have a unified approach to the subject.
-First nine Units covering physical and inorganic chemistry portions are included in Part I while organic chemistry portion comprising of seven Units is included in Part II of the book.
 The approach of presentation of the subject matter discourages students from rote memorisation.
 The subject has in fact, been organised around the laws and principles of chemistry.
 As students master these laws and principles, they will soon get to the point where they can predict much of what will come.

 Efforts have been directed towards making the subject stimulating and exciting by references to the historical developments and its usefulness to our lives, wherever appropriate.
 The text is well illustrated with examples from surrounding environment to facilitate grasping of the qualitative and quantitative aspects of the concept easily.
 Physical data are given in SI units throughout the book to make comparison of various properties easier.
-IUPAC system of nomenclature has been followed along with the common names.
+IUPAC system of nomenclature has been followed along with the common system.
 Structural formulae of chemical compounds showing functional/coordinating groups in different colours are drawn using electronic system.
 Each Unit has a good number of examples, as illustrations, with their solutions and some intext questions, the answers of some of which are given at the end of the Unit.
 The end of Unit exercises are designed to apply important principles and provoke thinking process to solve them.
 Answers of some of these exercises are given at the end of the book.